jpavelka/IMSE780/md_src/sections/nonlinear_programming/univariate_unconstrained.md

 x_{i + 1} = x_i - \frac{f'(x_i)}{f''(x_i)}.
 $$

 We've determined how to update the trial solution, but how do we know when to stop?
-Two common stopping criteria are to stop either when two consecutive trial solutions are sufficiently close, i.e. $|x_{i + 1} - x_i|<\epsilon$ for some small $\epsilon>0$, or for the derivative at the trial solution to be sufficiently close to zero, i.e. $f'(x_i)<\epsilon$.
+Two common stopping criteria are to stop either when two consecutive trial solutions are sufficiently close, i.e. $|x_{i + 1} - x_i|\leq\epsilon$ for some small $\epsilon>0$, or for the derivative at the trial solution to be sufficiently close to zero, i.e. $f'(x_i)<\epsilon$.
 For our presentation below, we'll adopt the first standard.

 Lastly, how should we determine the first trial solution?
 It ultimately does not matter - one could just start at $x=0$ or anywhere else you like.
 If you can plot out the function to find a good initial spot, or otherwise have a good idea where the optimum might be, you can just go with that as well.